software-mansion/react-native-reanimated/README.md

 round(node)
 ```

-Returns node that rounds input value to the nearest integer.
+Returns a node that rounds input value to the nearest integer.

 ---
 ### `floor`